 The term 'Gothic' has not been a traditional compliment in the imperious lexicon of the most influential schools of thought in Italian architecture.
 Why bother with a framework when our walls are built to last?
 The piers, buttresses and arches of Normandy held no charms for visionaries tumid with their hailed glory.
 Dismissive of art and thought that did not root in their bellies, the rotating powers that subjugated Siena, saw little merit in the city's architecture.
-The mysterious plague-like epidemic that struck the city must have injected a fear like we have of viruses today, in the hearts and minds of Sienna haters, for they certainly left the city's most imposing structures alone as they strode.
+The mysterious plague-like epidemic that struck the city must have injected a fear like we have of viruses today, in the hearts and minds of Siena's haters, for they certainly left the city's most imposing structures alone as they strode.

-Tourists can start their homage of the entire Sena Vetus at the Siena Cathedral.
+Tourists can start their homage of the entire Siena Vetus at the Siena Cathedral.
 The structure is so regal and imposing that one may even weep in her sacred presence at the utter disregard she has borne for centuries with such dignity.
-We are twice blessed that the strength of Gothic building plans have combined with the use of materials of great durability, to preserve this ethereal structure with an integrity that no photograph can fully represent.
+We are twice blessed that the strength of Gothic building plans was combined with the use of materials of great durability, to preserve this ethereal structure with an integrity that no photograph can fully represent.
 You must keep reminding yourself that touching ancient monuments is not wise, and try and be content with a repast for your eyes.

-Try and go alone or with only one or a few kindred souls, and certainly wearing repellants against guides, for the wealth of artifacts and structural wonders inside bodes neither hurry nor verbal interruption.
-Even the inexpressible beauty of Michelangelo's sculpture on the Alter has to fight for your attention against the towering columns, inspired glass windows, ancient parchments and timeless wooden choir.
+Try to go alone, or with only one or a few kindred souls, and certainly wearing repellants against guides, for the wealth of artifacts and structural wonders inside bodes neither hurry nor verbal interruption.
+Even the inexpressible beauty of Michelangelo's sculpture on the Altar has to fight for your attention against the towering columns, inspired glass windows, ancient parchments and timeless wooden choir.
 Make the effort to view the structure from a distance as well, preferably when the sun is in a quadrant of least ultra-violet, because the long view of the spire and the Duomo will etch an indelible imprint in the deepest vaults of your mind.